dask/dask-gateway/docs/source/install-jobqueue.rst

 .. code-block:: python

-    # Configure the gateway to use PBS as the cluster manager
+    # Configure the gateway to use PBS as the backend
-    c.DaskGateway.cluster_manager_class = (
+    c.DaskGateway.backend_class = "dask_gateway_server.backends.pbs.PBSBackend"
-        "dask_gateway_server.managers.pbs.PBSClusterManager"
-    )

     # Configure the paths to the dask-gateway-scheduler/dask-gateway-worker CLIs
-    c.PBSClusterManager.scheduler_cmd = "~/miniconda/bin/dask-gateway-scheduler"
+    c.PBSClusterConfig.scheduler_cmd = "~/miniconda/bin/dask-gateway-scheduler"
-    c.PBSClusterManager.worker_cmd = "~/miniconda/bin/dask-gateway-worker"
+    c.PBSClusterConfig.worker_cmd = "~/miniconda/bin/dask-gateway-worker"

     # Limit resources for a single worker
-    c.PBSClusterManager.worker_memory = '4 G'
+    c.PBSClusterConfig.worker_memory = '4 G'
-    c.PBSClusterManager.worker_cores = 2
+    c.PBSClusterConfig.worker_cores = 2

     # Specify the PBS queue to use
-    c.PBSClusterManager.queue = 'dask'
+    c.PBSClusterConfig.queue = 'dask'

+    # Increase startup timeouts to 5 min (600 seconds) each
+    c.PBSClusterBackend.cluster_start_timeout = 600
+    c.PBSClusterBackend.worker_start_timeout = 600

 Open relevant ports
 -------------------

-For users to access the gateway server, they'll need access to the ports set in `Configure the server addresses (optional)`_ above (by default these are ``8000`` and ``8786``).
-How to open up these ports is system specific - cluster administrators should determine how best to perform this task.
+For users to access the gateway server, they'll need access to the public port(s) set in `Configure the server addresses (optional)`_ above (by default this is port ``8000``).
+How to expose ports is system specific - cluster administrators should determine how best to perform this task.